Two soft chocolate chip cookies sandwiched together with eggless cookie dough frosting. Cookie dough lover’s dream!

 I did make a couple slight changes to the recipe:

 For the “bread,” I used my own chocolate chip cookie recipe.
-I have two go-to chocolate chip cookies on my blog at this point.
+I have two go-to chocolate chip cookies on my blog: soft chocolate chip cookies and chewy chocolate chip cookies.
 Both recipes use cornstarch, a little secret to making the cookies super soft and thick.
 Both cookie doughs require chilling.
 One recipe uses creamed butter, the other used melted butter.
 The melted butter cookies are a tad chewier, but the creamed butter cookies will melt in your mouth.
 I love both chocolate chip cookie recipes!
-Today, I used the creamed butter cookie recipe.
+Today, I used the soft chocolate chip cookies.

 For the filling of today’s sandwich cookies, I used my own cookie dough frosting recipe.
 Quite similar to the frosting you have seen on my brownie cupcakes and cookie cups.
 It uses the same ingredients that you find in cookie dough: softened butter, brown sugar, vanilla extract, flour, salt, and some milk.